Cenotaphs

 SMITH’S MONUMENT

-Surgeon Dr John Smith of the vessel Derwentwater went missing from a walking party in 1858.
-His body was found approximately five days later and the monument erected by his friends at the Masonic Lodge.
-Dr. W. L. Crowther described the position ot the body, and said he was convinced that Dr. Smith had died in convulsions.
+Surgeon Dr John Smith of the vessel Derwentwater went missing from a mountain summit walking party in 1858.
+His body was not found until approximately five days later.
+Dr. W. L. Crowther described the position of the body, and said he was convinced that Dr. Smith had died in convulsions.
 His feet were jammed in the crevice of a rock.
-The post-mortem doctor found ‘the miniature of a lady, a lock of female hair in a small box, and two letters, one from a lady, and the other apparently written by himself.’
+The post-mortem concluded that ‘The spot where his remains were found bore the aspect of unbroken solitude and universal sameness, and such a scene must have greatly depressed the moral powers of the deceased.’
+The post-mortem doctor found on his person ‘the miniature of a lady, a lock of female hair in a small box, and two letters, one from a lady, and the other apparently written by himself.’
 Many questions arise out of these facts.
-More
+The monument now at the scene was erected by friends from the Masonic Lodge.

 Leigh’s Bench seat